-This causes the insertion of a new computer system record into the database list.
-Insertion should place the new record in the proper location with respect to the current sort ordering of the list.
-The initial computer system list will be given in arbitrary order, and you must initially order it by the Model before any processing.
-If an add instruction specifies the <model> number of an item that already exists in the list, the list will not be modified.
+This causes the insertion of a new automobile record into the database list.
+Insertion should append the new record following the last record in the database if no prior sort action has been processed.
+Otherwise it must be inserted in the proper location with respect to the sort ordering of the list.
+The initial automobile list will be given in arbitrary order.
+If an add instruction specifies the <VIN> number of an record that already exists in the database, the database will not be modified.
 Note that due to page limitations, (not file line size), some of the arguments of the add command description above have wrapped onto the next line.
 In the actual Actions.txt input file they will all be tab separated on the same line.
 Note: appending the new record to the end of the array and re-sorting is not an insertion operation and will be penalized.
-If the number of computer system records stored is at the maximum, 25, and an add operation is encountered then the list must not be modified and the add operation will be skipped and never processed.
+If the number of automobile records stored is at the maximum, 25, and an add operation is encountered then the database must not be modified and the add operation will be skipped and never processed.

+'''

-del <tab><model>
+del <tab><VIN>

+'''

-This causes the deletion of the computer system record for the indicated <model> from the database list.
-If a del instruction specifies the number of an item that's not in the list, the list will not be modified.
+This causes the deletion of the automobile record for the indicated <VIN> from the database list.
+If a del instruction specifies the number of a record that's not in the database, the database will not be modified.